semikernel/Nomi-Assistant/README.md

-# Nomi-Assistant
+# Xiaoling-Assistant
-This is an AI voice companion that imitates the Nomi robot in the NIO car.
+This is an AI voice accompany robot that inspired by the Nomi robot of the NIO car.